Margaret Burnham

-Margaret A. Burnham (born December 28, 1944) is an American lawyer and academic who is a professor at the Northeastern University School of Law and the founder of the Civil Rights and Restorative Justice Project.
-She is a Senate-confirmed nominee to be a member of the Civil Rights Cold Case Records Review Board.
+Margaret A. Burnham (born December 28, 1944) is an American lawyer and academic.
+She is a University Distinguished Professor of Law at the Northeastern University School of Law, founder of the Civil Rights and Restorative Justice Project, and co-founder of the Burnham-Nobles Digital Archive.
+She is also the Faculty Co-Director for Northeastern Law's Center for Law, Equity and Race (CLEAR).
+She is a member of the Civil Rights Cold Case Records Review Board.

 Early life and education

-Burnham was born in Birmingham, Alabama in 1944.
+Burnham was born in on December 28, 1944, in Birmingham, Alabama, to activists Louis E. Burnham and Dorothy Burnham (née Challenor).
+Her sister, Linda Burnham, is also an activist and journalist, and brother, Charles Burnham, is a violinist and composer.
+She is also related to Forbes Burnham, the second president of Guyana.

 She earned a Bachelor of Arts degree in history from Tougaloo College and a Bachelor of Laws from the University of Pennsylvania Law School.

 Career

 Burnham's legal practice included serving as an attorney with the NAACP Legal Defense Fund.

-In 1970, Burnham worked with CPUSA lawyer John Abt to defend Angela Davis, her friend since childhood, and later wrote the foreword to Abt's memoir.
+In 1970, Burnham worked with Communist Party USA lawyer John Abt to defend Angela Davis, her friend since childhood, and later wrote the foreword to Abt's memoir.